-The David Cubbin Memorial Prize is open to non-professional flautists between 16 and 30 years of age.
-It aims to provide young flautists with the opportunity to prepare and perform works and to compete for a substantial prize.
+The David Cubbin Memorial Competitions aim to provide young flautists with the opportunity to prepare and perform works and to compete for substantial prizes.

 David Cubbin was born in Melbourne in March 1934 and began his musical career in a fife and drum band when he was 8 years old under Stanley Baines.
 At the age of 13 he won a heat of the Australian Amateur Hour playing the piccolo, and at 16 he was flute soloist with the Peters Junior Symphony Orchestra in Melbourne.
 At University David won a scholarship to study flute full-time at the Melbourne Conservatorium of Music with Leslie Barklamb, and from there graduated and joined the National Opera Company Orchestra as Principal Flute.
 He attended his first National Music Camp in 1953 at Geelong Grammar School, performing at the opening concert the Ibert Concerto with the Victorian Symphony Orchestra to an audience of 800.
 He began his career on the Radcliff System flute, changing to the Böhm System flute in the mid 1960s.